 Cold case groups have formed throughout the U.S. Many are nonprofit; others are for profit.
 Some investigate cold cases; others publicize but do not investigate them.
 We have not attempted to list all cold case-related podcasts, but we will add to this list any we find that actively investigate cases rather than simply summarizing media or other accounts.
 See also our Media section.

 We have described our organization elsewhere on the site.
-Except for its DNA lab personnel, the Coalition is staffed entirely by volunteers., which eliminates a profit motive but also limits the number of cases it can work.
+Except for its DNA lab personnel, the Coalition is staffed entirely by volunteers, which eliminates a profit motive.
 The Coalition is always looking for new volunteers.

 Cold Case Talk (available on Apple Podcasts, Spotify, etc.) discusses cases we are investigating, cases we have gotten reopened, forensic issues in cold cases, etc.